iharshadev/apollo-assessment/README.md

 The tests provide additional examples of more complex conversions.

 <h1 align="center">Solution (Harsha's submission)</h1>
-This implementation serves to supposed to be an improvement over that of the branch `xml-etree` in terms of transforming the XML file into a JSON object with the same structure/schema.
+This implementation is supposed to serve as an improvement over that of the branch `xml-etree` in terms of transforming the XML file into a JSON object with the same structure/schema.

-Loading the full contents of the entire XML file can get overwhelming on system memory as the size of the XML file grows.
+Loading the full contents of the entire XML file can get **overwhelming on system memory** as the size of the XML file grows.

 One solution is to process the XML file in chunks/streams and roll this window until EOF is reached.
 Python's `xml.etree.ElementTree` offers the [Pull API](https://docs.python.org/3/library/xml.etree.elementtree.html#pull-api-for-non-blocking-parsing) for the same purpose